A dog and his human hiking in the mountains of Colorado.

 Head Out Early

-In order to have enough time to get to your destination and make it back before a storm hits or it gets dark, start out early in the morning.
-This is especially important if you plan to go above 10,00 feet, as a beautiful sunny morning can change into a blustery storm by midday at high elevations, and lightening is always a concern when above timberline.
+Start your hike early in the morning to ensure you have enough time to reach your destination and return before a storm hits or darkness falls.
+This is especially important if you plan to go above 10,000 feet, as sunny mornings can quickly turn into blustery storms by midday at high elevations.
+Additionally, lightning poses a constant risk above the timberline.

 Earlier starts also allow for cooler temperatures as you pass through the lower elevations where temperatures can rise quickly by late morning.